near/docs/docs/develop/node/validator/deploy-on-mainnet.md

 ---
 id: deploy-on-mainnet
-title: Deploy Node on MainNet
+title: Deploy Node on Mainnet
-sidebar_label: Deploy Node on MainNet
+sidebar_label: Deploy Node on Mainnet
 ---

-Deploying a node on MainNet is similar to deploying on TestNet and BetaNet:
+Deploying a node on mainnet is similar to deploying on testnet and betanet:
-1. Create your MainNet wallet
+1. Create your mainnet wallet
-2. Deploy your MainNet staking pool
+2. Deploy your mainnet staking pool
-3. Build and run your MainNet validator node
+3. Build and run your mainnet validator node

-### 1. Create your MainNet Wallet
+### 1. Create your mainnet Wallet
 - Go to [wallet.near.org](https://wallet.near.org/) and create an account.

-### 2. Deploy your MainNet Staking Pool
+### 2. Deploy your mainnet Staking Pool
 You can instantly deploy the staking pool with [near-cli](https://github.com/near/near-cli), using the command `near call`:

 ```